Socially Responsible InvestingSubmitted by MIRUS Financial Partners on July 17th, 2017

 3. Impact Investing

 Impact investing focuses on measuring and managing performance in terms of social benefit as well as investment returns.
-This type of investing aims to further a social good in ways that maximize efficient use resources.
+This type of investing aims to further social good in ways that maximize efficient use resources.
 In fact, some have made a case for considering impact investing an emerging alternative asset class.
-Impact investments are often made directly in an individual company or organization, and may involve direct mentoring of its leaders.
+Impact investments are often made directly in an individual company or organization and may involve direct mentoring of its leaders.
 As a result, such unique investments may be more similar to venture capital and private equity (where the concept of impact investing originated) and may not be highly correlated with traditional assets such as stocks or bonds.

 Should You Cast a Wide Net or Target Your Investments?